ahawkins/hawkins.io/conference-circuit/2014/index.md

 community is missing something fundamentally important.
 We don't know how to architect applications.
 We've grown accustomed to using frameworks for everything and we've lost our way.
-We no longer talk about making applications, we speak about applications build _in_ frameworks.
+We no longer talk about making applications, we speak about applications built _in_ frameworks.
 Example: oh hey man, did you hear NewApp123 is built _in_ rails?
 I take offense to that.
 The application is not built in rails, it's built in _ruby_ than rails is _used_ to put it online.
 This